 - Be sure to contact an Accountant to get your books in order, make any capital purchases, or restructure leases.

 If our year-end tax planning checklist for business owners gets you thinking you need more help organizing your books, tax planning, or creating strategies around the financial aspects of your business, the accountants at Emerald Financial Partners can help!
 We specialize in working with small businesses every day!
 Schedule a consultation now, or contact us to discuss your specific scenario.
-We can also help you with tax planning strategies for more money in 2020!
+We can also help you with tax planning strategies for more money this year!